st10293982/MunicipalityAppPArt2.2/README.md

 **Student Name:** Okuhle Nyawo
 **Student Number:** ST10299658
-**Course:** PROG7312 - Practical Assessment (Part 1)
+**Course:** PROG7312 - Practical Assessment (Part 2)

-A comprehensive Windows Forms application developed over 4 years for efficient municipal issue reporting and management.
+A comprehensive Windows Forms application developed over the year for efficient municipal issue reporting and management.
 Built with .NET and SQLite, it provides a user-friendly interface for citizens to report local issues and track their resolution.

 ## Table of Contents
 - [Features](#features)